lacolaco/style-guide-mcp/README.md

 This project is a Model Context Protocol (MCP) server which provides coding style guide for developers.
 It allows developers to adhere to best practices and maintain consistency in their code.

+> [!NOTE]
+> This project is a work for personal learning purposes and is not intended for production use.
+> No warranty is provided.

 ## Available Tools

 - **typescript-style-guide**: Returns the [Google TypeScript Style Guide][] in Markdown format.